woman blowing confetti out of hands

 One key tip- match the tension to the task.
 You don’t need to create the same amount of tension for a load that is 50% of your 1RM as you do for the 1RM itself.
 For example, bracing to pick up a pencil may not be necessary, but bracing before deadlifting 150 pounds will be.

-This is a free self help cheat sheet for returning to impact sports.
-If you are tired of just doing keels and want better, more simple solutions, download now.
+If you are tired of just doing keels and want better, more simple solutions, download this free self help cheat sheet for returning to impact sports.

 Share this post